kubrimskii/snap-privacy/index.md

 - `storage` — save your drafts and preferences locally.
 - `identity` — perform Google sign-in via `launchWebAuthFlow`.
 - `scripting` — inject the drawing overlay into the active tab on click.
-- `tabs` — read the active tab's URL/title and capture its visible viewport.
-- `<all_urls>` — required so the user can file a bug report from any page they visit.
-Content access is gated by the user's explicit click on the toolbar icon.
 - `https://www.googleapis.com/*`, `https://docs.googleapis.com/*` — needed to call Google Drive and Google Docs APIs.

 ## 8. Remote code